When the Going Gets Tough, the Tough Get Going (song): Description

 Written by Wayne Brathwaite, Barry Eastmond, Mutt Lange and Ocean, the song was used as the theme song for the Michael Douglas and Kathleen Turner film The Jewel of the Nile (1985), a sequel to Romancing the Stone (1984).
 The saxophone solo is by Vernon Jeffrey Smith.

 The song became a major international success, reaching number one on the UK Singles Chart for four weeks in February 1986, and number two on the Billboard Hot 100, stalling behind "How Will I Know" by Whitney Houston.
 It remains his only number-one single in the UK to date.

+The song was later also featured on Ocean's Love Zone album, released in May 1986.

 Music video

 A music video was shot at Brixton Academy in London, and features Douglas and his Jewel of the Nile co-stars Kathleen Turner and Danny DeVito as lip-synching backing vocalists.
-It reportedly boosted the popularity of the venue.

 The video was initially banned on Top of the Pops because the actors were not part of the Musicians' Union, meaning DeVito's miming of the saxophone solo went against the rules.